 On the extras front there is simply a trailer which is kind of fine for this film.
 Not every film needs 2 hours worth of interviews and guff.

-Raising Arizona (1987) is available now on Blu-ray
+Raising Arizona (1987) blu-ray is available now from Amazon.

 For those of you yet to see the film I’ll leave you with a little taster…

-So that’s Raising Arizona Blu-ray review, if you have any thoughts on this film you can leave them in the comment section below:
+That’s Raising Arizona blu-ray review, if you have any thoughts on this film you can leave them over on our Facebook page.

 Summary: Raising Arizona (1987) Blu-ray Review